-- Where possible use end-to-end encrypted messaging services, such as Signal, to communicate with colleagues and sources.
+- Consider turning on encryption for your Android phone.
+New iPhones have encryption as standard.
+Please check the law with regards to encryption use. - Where possible use end-to-end encrypted messaging services, such as Signal or WhatsApp, to communicate with colleagues and sources.
 Set messages to delete after a certain timeframe. - Install a VPN to help access sites if they become blocked.
-Research the law around using a VPN and also look into which VPN provider has previously worked best during a partial internet shutdown. - Have a plan for how and when you will contact others should there be a complete internet shutdown. - Be aware that coordinated spyware campaigns, including Pegasus, allegedly have been used against journalists in India, according to research by Citizen Lab and CPJ interviews.
+Research the law around using a VPN and also look into which VPN provider has previously worked best during a partial internet shutdown. - Have a plan for how and when you will contact others should there be a complete internet shutdown. - Be aware that spyware including Pegasus has allegedly been used against journalists in India, according to research by Citizen Lab and CPJ interviews.
 Once installed on your phone, sophisticated spyware will monitor all activity, including encrypted messages.
 [Israel-based NSO Group says it markets Pegasus as a surveillance tool only to governments for law enforcement purposes, and has repeatedly told CPJ that it investigates reports that its products were misused in breach of contract.]